johnnovak/gridmonger-site/source/getting-started.rst

 keyboard shortcuts almost exclusively.
 While you could get quite far going by the list of :ref:`appendixes/keyboard-shortcuts:Keyboard shortcuts` alone, the more complex features would be a bit hard to figure out on your own.
 I very much recommend reading through this manual to familiarise yourself with the full list of program features.
 It's written in a conversational style, as an attempt to make it more fun to read than a typical reference manual.
-And don't just read, create a test map and try the features as you're reading through the chapters!
+And don't just read, create a test map and try the features yourself as you're working your way through the chapters!

 Having said all that, some people are just impatient, or want to get a taste of the program before committing to learning it.
-For them, I have included a few quick tips in the :ref:`getting-started:quickstart` section.
+For them, I have included a few quick tips in the :ref:`getting-started:quickstart` section below.

 Installation
 ============